Remote Sales Frequently Asked Questions

 No. N.C.
 Gen. Stat. § 105-164.8(b) requires a seller making remote sales sourced to North Carolina that meets the Threshold to register, collect, and remit sales and use tax on the remote sales.
 This consumer use tax was enacted in 1939.

-Are remote sellers required to collect sales and use tax on sales made via the Internet?
+Are remote sellers required to collect sales and use tax on sales made via the internet?

 A remote seller that has met the Threshold is generally required to collect and remit tax on all taxable remote sales sourced to North Carolina, including sales made online.
 Marketplace facilitators and marketplace sellers should refer to the Marketplace Facilitator and Marketplace Seller webpage for details regarding their sales and use tax registration, collection, and remittance obligations for North Carolina.